sagyzdop/sagyzdop.com/README.md

 You get the gist from my writing above.
 Aside from that, I'll probably be posting anything that I find relevant in general.
 Take a look if you are interested, and if you disagree or have something to add – your comment (in any language) is greatly appreciated!
 That's all it is for this blog.

 Thank you for reading!

+---

+#### P.S.

+This is the third revision of this website.
+[The first one](https://github.com/sagyzdop/Pure-PHP-Blog) was my first real experience with the web.
+Second one was with Jekyll on GitHub Pages.
+The current one is made using [HUGO](https://gohugo.io), and the [Hugoplate theme](https://github.com/zeon-studio/hugoplate).